 For small businesses trying to drive new business or build engagement with existing clients, it’s essential to ramp up your email marketing game.

-Sophisticated email marketing tools, including marketing automation platforms, are now affordable to even microbusinesses, giving you rich insights into how leads and clients are engaging with your email content.
+Sophisticated email marketing tools, including the Keap marketing automation platform, are now affordable to even microbusinesses, giving you rich insights into how leads and clients are engaging with your email content.